 The trapeziectomy can be performed with variations to the technique.
 First is the removal of the bone.
 Some procedures will include a ligament reconstruction to strengthen the compromised anatomy and filling the void left with a forearm tendon.
 For patients with thumb arthritis being recommended to surgery the term interpositional arthroplasty or commonly referred to as trapeziectomy with LRTI would likely be recommended as surgical choice.

-Research from the University of Massachusetts Medical School examined these surgical procedures, here are their findings:
+In addition to the research above, research from the University of Massachusetts Medical School examined various surgical procedures for thumb osteoarthritis.
+Here are their findings:

-These results suggest an advantage of simple trapeziectomy.2
+These results suggest an advantage of simple trapeziectomy.(3)

 - Numerous surgical procedures have been described to treat trapeziometacarpal osteoarthritis, but no approach is currently considered superior.